sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Defensive**]

 Effect: A bell rings, and all creatures within range are surrounded in golden light until the start of your next turn.
-All damage dealt to affected creatures except for sonic is reduced by 4.
+All non-sonic damage dealt to affected creatures is reduced by 4.

 ### Golden Breeze Gu
 *Rank 4 Tonic*